benkoshy/pagy/docs/toolbox/paginators/countish.md

 ==- Options

 `:ttl = 180`
-: `nil` (falsey) queries the DB for the COUNT only once, and reuse it for all the other pages served.
 : A positive number of seconds enables recounting.
+Set to `nil` (falsey) queries the DB for the COUNT only once, and reuse it for all the other pages served.

 !!!warning Recounting/TTL
 - Recounting gets the user more precise info and minimizes the page differences with lengthy page-browsing and abundant DB insertions/deletions.
 - It does not fix the OFFSET-intrinsic "drift" of records on active DB insertions/deletions.
 !!!

 See also [Offset Options](offset#options)